zachthenerd169/uiowa-rmc/GIT_README.md

 ```

 ##Merging a Feature
->Note: Although not requred, it is heavily encouraged that the person who creates a pull request is different from the person who merges it.
+>Note: Although not required, it is heavily encouraged that the person who creates a pull request is different from the person who merges it.

 Once the feature has been deemed finished, it can be merged with the development branch.